Navi Mumbai: CIDCO

-When Navi Mumbai was created in the 1970s, CIDCO was the only authority that looked after the development and maintenance of the city.
-CIDCO prepared a developmental plan for Navi Mumbai covering 95 villages all over the city.

-For the first ten years of the project CIDCO acted as the planning and administrative body and as the developer and builder for the project.
-Taxes on property, land, commercial and water were payable to CIDCO.
+The City and Industrial Development Corporation (CIDCO) was responsible for maintenance, tax collection, and development of the city since its inception in the 1970s.

-CIDCO planned 14 nodes divided into the North and the South part.
-The 7 nodes in the North part are Airoli node, Ghansoli node, Kopar Khairane node, Vashi node, Sanpada node, Nerul node and Belapur node.
-The 7 nodes in the South part are Kharghar node, Kamothe node, Kalamboli node, Pushpak Nagar node, Panvel node, Ulwe node and Dronagiri node.
-Also, two municipal bodies have been established, Navi Mumbai Municipal Corporation (NMMC) in the North and Panvel Municipal Corporation in the South.
-Each of the nodes is divided into smaller groups called sectors.
+CIDCO planned 14 areas for the city.
+The seven areas in the North were Airoli node, Ghansoli node, Kopar Khairane node, Vashi node, Sanpada node, Nerul node and Belapur node.
+The seven areas in the South were Kharghar node, Kamothe node, Kalamboli node, Pushpak Nagar node, Panvel node, Ulwe node and Dronagiri node.
+Two additional municipal bodies were created, Navi Mumbai Municipal Corporation (NMMC) in the North and Panvel Municipal Corporation in the South.
+Each area is divided into smaller groups called sectors.

-Initially only Juhu Nagar, Vashi, Nerul and CBD Belapur were developed by CIDCO with housing, schools and community centre roads.
-But after the arrival of the harbour railway line extension in the 1990s, there was an increase in population.
-CIDCO shifted its development plan to nodes like Kharghar, Kamothe, New Panvel and Kopar Khairane.
-In its new development plan, CIDCO land was allocated to builders for housing.
-CIDCO only provided basic infrastructure like roads, water and electricity, these nodes were developed mostly by private builders according to the CIDCO plan.
+CIDCO initially developed areas like Juhu Nagar (Vashi), Nerul, and CBD Belapur with homes, schools, and roads.
+Later, due to a growing population with the railway extension in the 1990s, CIDCO shifted focus to Kharghar, Kamothe, New Panvel and Kopar Khairane.
+Private builders played a large role in developing these areas.
+CIDCO, as of 2015, runs newer areas in South Navi Mumbai.

-The newly developed nodes of Navi Mumbai on the south side like Kharghar, Kamothe, New Panvel and Kalamboli are maintained by CIDCO.
-These nodes, which are all beyond CBD Belapur, come under the Raigad district.

-NMMC
+Navi Mumbai Municipal Corporation

 On 17 December 1991, Navi Mumbai Municipal Corporation (NMMC) was constituted by the state government for maintaining some of the developed nodes of Navi Mumbai.

 Local self-government started on 1 January 1992.
 NMMC was handed seven of the 14 nodes of the Navi Mumbai project area for its jurisdiction.
 However, CIDCO, as a planning authority, has rights on the open plots in these seven nodes.

-The NMMC jurisdiction starts at Digha in the North and ends at Belapur in the South.
-The NMMC area is planned into seven nodes (zones).
-The nine nodes are Belapur node, Nerul node, Sanpada Node, Vashi node, Kopar Khairane node, Ghansoli node and Airoli node.
+The NMMC jurisdiction starts at Digha Gaon in the North and ends at Belapur in the South.
+The NMMC area is planned into seven nodes (zones) - Belapur, Nerul, Sanpada, Vashi, Kopar Khairane, Ghansoli and Airoli.

 Navi Mumbai Municipal Corporation is rated amongst the richest corporations in Maharashtra.

-The municipal corporation is headed by a municipal commissioner and an elected mayor.
-Currently, due to delayed in corporation election, the commissioner of corporation Mr. Abhijeet Bangar takes the charge of administrator for management of Navi Mumbai Municipal Corporation until next elections.